hyosung11/Launch-School/Courses/JS129/Interview/study_guide20220623.md

 #### 4.1 Instance Properties

 The properties of an instance are **instance properties**.
 These properties belong to a specific instance of some type.
 Thus, in our `Dog` example from the earlier assignment, we say that the `name`, `breed`, and `weight` properties are all instance properties of the various instances of the `Dog` type.
-If we want to access the weight for `Maxi` from the above example, we must use the `maxi` object:
+If we want to access the weight for `maxi` from the above example, we must use the `maxi` object:

 ```js
 maxi.weight; // 32